iAntivist/basic-go/README.md

 # basic-go

-This is basic Go for create web app\
+This is basic Go for create web app

+# how to run

 start with : go run cmd/web/*.go